 The administrative part of the addition includes a two story office building with training center, and a one story heritage center.
 The heritage center will be open to the public and will house Airstream exhibits and artifacts.

 The addition will be mostly steel framed.
-Some internal break rooms will be built with CMU walls and precast plank roofs to be used as safe rooms during severe weather.
+Some internal break rooms were built with CMU walls and precast plank roofs to be used as severe weather refuge areas.
 Structural challenges included designing for future flexibility and material handling, and roof supported cranes.
 The team also designed for a 120 ft long joist girder and a two story entrance with clerestory glazing.